 - Energy-Efficient – slab foundations are the most energy-efficient out of all o the foundations.
 That’s because there isn’t any space underneath so the heat and cool air are inside the house.

 - No Insects Or Mold – because there is no space underneath, slab foundations deter insects because they can’t get to the foundation.
 They deter mold because there is less room for moisture to build up.

 Cons Of A Slab Foundation

-- Utility Problems – because the plumbing is built underneath the foundations, there can be serious problems should a need for repairs arise.
-It will be costly and could take a while for repairs to take place.
+- Utility Problems – because the plumbing is underneath the foundations, there can be serious problems should a need for repairs arise.
+It will be expensive and could take a while for repairs to take place.

 - No Weather Protection – slab foundations do not hold up in an earthquake at all.
-When it comes to hurricanes and tornadoes, there is a chance that the foundation can lift up or the house be pulled away.
+When it comes to hurricanes and tornadoes, there is a chance that the foundation can lift up or the house pull away.